anxiety–Tung-Lam–pixabay_1048

 • Manage stress

-The exact causes of anxiety disorders are unknown.
-Genes do play a part in developing an anxiety disorder, but stress, especially if long-term, is thought to be a common cause.
+The exact causes of anxiety disorders are complex and not fully understood.
+Genes play a part in developing an anxiety disorder, but stress – especially if long-term – is thought to be a common and important factor.
 This is why it’s so useful to learn how to manage stress to prevent or combat these conditions.

 .

 If you’re not sure what’s causing your anxiety, start keeping a stress diary.
 Every day, write down the stresses that you experience and record any anxious thoughts that you have.
-After a few days, analyze your diary and explore possible causes and triggers.
-Once you’ve identified these, you can take action to deal with them.
+After a few days or weeks, review your diary to identify possible causes and triggers.
+Once you’ve identified these, you can take action to deal with them or discuss them with a health professional.

-‘For PTSD, for more intense anxiety, or if you’re experiencing serious or persistent unhappiness, please consult an appropriately qualified medical practitioner.’
+‘For PTSD, for more intense anxiety, or if you’re experiencing serious or persistent unhappiness, please consult an appropriately qualified health practitioner.’

 • Exercise more